pnp/sp-dev-solutions/solutions/LinksAndHandlebarsTemplate/README.md

 -------- | ------------------ | --------
 1.0      | September 27, 2017 | Initial release
 1.1      | April 12, 2018 | Updated to use CDN and to use SPFx v1.4.1
-3.0      | August, 2020 | Update to SPFx v1.10.0, Update PnPJS to 2.xUpdate, FontAwesome to 5.x, Fix bug with grouped view doubling groups on non-list backed HubLinks web part, Deprecate BoxButton and FeaturedContent web parts to promote OOB Quick Links web part which replaces functionality, Update logging to move webpart-logging-.config file to Tenant App Property "LinksHandlebarsConfig"
+3.0      | August, 2020 | Update to SPFx v1.10.0, Update PnPJS to 2.x Update, FontAwesome to 5.x, Fix bug with grouped view doubling groups on non-list backed HubLinks web part, Deprecate BoxButton and FeaturedContent web parts to promote OOB Quick Links web part which replaces functionality, Update logging to move webpart-logging-.config file to Tenant App Property "LinksHandlebarsConfig"
+4.0      | July, 2021 | Update to SPFx v1.12.1, Update PnPJS to 2.x Update, Update polyfill libraries.
+Bug fix for inability to change order of Hub Links Web Part items.

 ## Disclaimer